PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

-The new method is constructed specifically for the actual function defining the equations of motion by parsing its expression; the new function performs in principle *exactly* the same operations, but avoids the extra allocations and the repetition of the operations.
+The new method is constructed specifically for the actual function defining the equations of motion by parsing its expression; the new function performs in principle *exactly* the same operations, but avoids the extra allocations and the repetition of some operations.

 ## An example